jnichols300/project_1/readme.md

 As a user, I should be able to click a submit button to send my answer in order to move to the next question.

 As a user, I should be able to easily select answers for ease of use so that I don't get frustrated.

+Technologies:

+HTML
+Javascript
+CSS
+Google

+Problems:

+Did a ton of googling to try and figure some stuff out.
+Didn't finish the timer for countdown even though I can, it's pretty easy I think.
+The categories I didn't get to either.
+I have an idea of how to do it, but not 100% sure how it works.